PX4/PX4-user_guide/en/frames_rover/differential_rover.md

 For this mode to work properly [acro mode](#acro-mode) must've already been configured!
 :::

-For [stabilized mode](../flight_modes_rover/manual.md#stabilized-mode) the controller utilizes a closed loop yaw controller, which creates a yaw rate setpoint to control the yaw when it is active:
+For [Stabilized mode](../flight_modes_rover/manual.md#stabilized-mode) the controller utilizes a closed loop yaw controller, which creates a yaw rate setpoint to control the yaw when it is active:

 ![Cascaded PID for yaw control](../../assets/airframes/rover/rover_differential/cascaded_pid_for_yaw.png)

 Unlike the closed loop yaw rate, this controller has no feed forward term.
-Therefor you only need to tune the closed loop gains:
+Therefore you only need to tune the closed loop gains:

 1. [RD_YAW_P](#RD_YAW_P) [-]: Proportional gain for the closed loop yaw controller.

    ::: tip
    In stabilized mode the closed loop yaw control is only active when driving a straight line (no yaw rate input).
    To tune it set [RD_YAW_I](#RD_YAW_I) to zero and start with a value of 1 for [RD_YAW_P](#RD_YAW_P).
    Put the rover into stabilized mode and move the left stick of your controller up and/or down to drive forwards/backwards.
    Disarm the rover and from the flight log plot the _yaw_setpoint_ from the [RoverDifferentialSetpoint](../msg_docs/RoverDifferentialSetpoint.md) message and the _actual_yaw_ from the [RoverDifferentialStatus](../msg_docs/RoverDifferentialStatus.md) message over each other.
    Increase/Decrease the parameter until you are satisfied with the setpoint tracking.
    :::

 2. [RD_YAW_I](#RD_YAW_I) [-]: Integral gain for the closed loop yaw controller.